namachan10777/scad-ml/README.md

 # OpenSCAD DSL for OCaml

 ## Overview

 This library provides an OCaml front-end to the [OpenSCAD](https://openscad.org/) solid modelling language.
 All SCAD primitives and transformation functions are made available.

-## Notable differences from the OpenSCAD language.
+## Notable differences from the OpenSCAD language

 - Angles are represented in radians (and converted to degrees when compiling to OpenSCAD).
 - The dimensional system (2D or 3D) each shape inhabits is tracked by the type